nicksukie/nicksukie.github.io/_posts/2020-06-25-mandarin-state-of-mind.md

   <img src="/assets/images/china-early/slippery-slope.JPG" class="in-post-img block mx-auto">
 <span class="img-caption mb3">Learning Chinese can be a slippery slope... he he.</span>

 First, before reading this post, I encourage you to spend some time studying [*pinyin*](https://www.quora.com/What-are-the-best-Pinyin-pronunciation-tables-with-audio), the phonetic system for representing Chinese syllables in letters.
 It's very straightforward and it'll save you an incredible amount of time with pronunciation later on.
 Take a few hours and just cram it.
-Then, when your ready to continue reading, I highly encourage you to have [Google translate](https://translate.google.com/#view=home&op=translate&sl=zh-CN&tl=en&text=%E6%84%9F%E8%B0%A2%E6%82%A8%E7%9C%8B%E6%88%91%E7%9A%84%E5%8D%9A%E5%AE%A2) (browser) or [Pleco](https://www.pleco.com/) (mobile) open, so you can look up the pronunciations of the characters in the examples below.
+Then, when you're ready to continue reading, I highly encourage you to have [Google translate](https://translate.google.com/#view=home&op=translate&sl=zh-CN&tl=en&text=%E6%84%9F%E8%B0%A2%E6%82%A8%E7%9C%8B%E6%88%91%E7%9A%84%E5%8D%9A%E5%AE%A2) (browser) or [Pleco](https://www.pleco.com/) (mobile) open, so you can look up the pronunciations of the characters in the examples below.
 Learning Chinese is as much about the time you put into it as it is how good you are at using resources.
 No one person, app, or blog, can teach it to you completely, and you'll often have to refer to complementary resources along the way if you want to make it sink it as well, and as quickly, as possible.
 <br/>

 (Side note: I'll be using simplified Chinese in the examples below.
 I learned simplified first, so it comes more natural to me, but it doesn't really matter which one you learn first.
 It's not hard to jump from one to the other.
 They're usually pretty similar, give or take a few strokes.)